 How does RPA work?

-Robotic Process Automation software can generally be broken down into 3 elements:
+RPA software can generally be broken down into 3 elements:

 1. Designer/studio: Bots are designed here based on the manual process that a user would ordinarily follow using ‘activities’ that are pre-defined in RPA software.
 The activities are a series of actions that tell the bot what to do in a sequence.
 The steps for designers vary from software to software.
 Typically, the software allows you to either record the activities that a user would carry out, or manually input each application and associated activities into a workflow.
 You can also test the bot in the designer using a debugger before it is deployed into a live environment.
 Designers can be on-premises or cloud based depending on the software used.